 Social Kitchen & Craft Bar: Giving Back to the Community

-While many restaurants are ramping up their takeout options, some are going above and beyond to serve the community.
+While many restaurants ramp up their takeout options, some go above and beyond to serve the community.
 Social Kitchen & Craft Bar in Costa Mesa, CA is providing free meals to feed all laid-off and furloughed hospitality workers.
-Workers can swing by each Thursday-Saturday between 4-8:30pm to receive the restaurant’s famous Drive Thru Burger & Fries, Brussels Sprouts, Bottled Water and Toilet Paper.
+Workers can swing by each Thursday-Saturday between 4-8:30pm to receive the restaurant’s famous Drive Thru Burger & Fries, Brussels Sprouts, Bottled Water, and Toilet Paper.

 Social also donated and delivered 200 meals to Costa Mesa first responders.
 Those interested in supporting Social’s efforts during this time can donate to their GoFundMe.